Principal Investigator

 Using a combination of mouse genetic models, organoid culture systems, and evaluation of lung samples from nonhuman primates and human lung transplant patients, the lab is using multimodal approaches to develop an improved molecular understanding of lung regenerative biology.
 Ultimately, their goal is to develop therapies to promote human lung regeneration and improve patient mortality and quality of life.
 Recently, Will has focused on unraveling the molecular mechanisms defining AEP state, with an emphasis on epigenetic regulation of progenitor function.

-In his free time, Will enjoys golfing, reading, and spending time with his wife, daughter, and two dogs.
+In his free time, Will enjoys golfing, reading, and spending time with his family and their two dogs.

 -